chalalala/Automatic-Speaker-Recognition/README.md

 #  Speaker Identification Using GMMs
 This is done for final project of Digital Signal Processing.

-I have modified this code to run on Linux.
+The code and instruction is written (or modified) for Linux and is made to be more suitable for our usage.
 In Window, there will be some differences in paths and commands.

 ## Installation
 ### 1. Install Anacoda 64-bit Python 2.7 version
-For Linux
 Go to the following link: Anaconda.com/downloads.
 Copy the bash (.sh file) installer link.